Pro Display XDR over USB 3.2 Gen 2×2 with DSC

 The key to get Pro Display XDR to work with USB 3.2 Gen 2×2 is to use a correct adapter or cable.

-For video graphics cards that have a built-in USB-C VirtualLink port, like Nvidia GeForce RTX 20 series or AMD Radeon RX 6000 series, full-featured USB-C to USB-C cables certified for 20 Gbps should work.
-However, do not use active Thunderbolt 3 cables like the Thunderbolt 3 Pro Cable which comes with Pro Display XDR, because active Thunderbolt 3 cables are not backward compatible with USB 3.
+For video graphics cards that have a built-in USB-C VirtualLink port, like Nvidia GeForce RTX 20 series or AMD Radeon RX 6000 series, full-featured USB-C to USB-C cables certified for 20 Gbit/s should work.
+However, do not use active Thunderbolt cables like the Thunderbolt 3 Pro Cable which comes with Pro Display XDR, because active Thunderbolt cables are not backward compatible with USB 3.

-For video graphics cards that lack of a built-in USB-C VirtualLink port, a bidirectional USB-C to DisplayPort adapter or cable is needed.
+For video graphics cards without a built-in USB-C VirtualLink port, a bidirectional USB-C to DisplayPort adapter or cable is needed.
 In additional, in order to use the USB hub on the back of Pro Display XDR, adjust brightness, or change display preset, an adapter or cable that supports USB 2.0 lanes is required.

 Installing Apple Boot Camp Drivers

 Boot Camp drivers need to be installed to adjust brightness or change display preset under Windows.